getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 #### template.temp-dir

 What host-path should Nelson bind into the temporary container as a scratch space.
-Whatever templating engine you've selected, the output template will be written to this scratch space prior to be deleted.
+Whatever templating engine you've selected, the output template will be written to this scratch space prior to being deleted.

 ```
 nelson.template.temp-dir = "/tmp"